Tamayo: The New York Years

 Tamayo shared common interests with younger American artists including Jackson Pollock and Adolph Gottlieb, who were drawn to indigenous art, mythical themes, and increasingly non-representational imagery.
 These artists all grappled with the anxieties of World War II as well.
 Tamayo’s fierce and symbolic animal paintings and artworks evoking celestial themes from the 1940s are a special focus of the exhibition.
 As Tamayo’s stature rose in the mid-1940s, so did his following among artists and critics who supported a modern art movement centered in New York and the Americas rather than Europe.
 Tamayo: The New York Years shows Tamayo at the center of this shift in the history of twentieth-century art.

 The exhibition is organized by E. Carmen Ramos, SAAM's deputy chief curator and curator of Latino art.
-A catalogue, written by Ramos, will accompany the show.
 Tamayo: The New York Years is the latest in a series of projects at SAAM that situates the art of the United States in a global context.

 Tamayo: The New York Years is organized by the Smithsonian American Art Museum.
 We are especially grateful to His Excellency Gerónimo Gutiérrez-Fernández, the Mexican Ambassador to the United States, for serving as the honorary patron for the exhibition.
 The Mexican Cultural Institute of Washington, DC, has provided invaluable advice and support.
 The Latino Initiatives Pool, administered by the Smithsonian Latino Center, provided major support.

-Additional generous contributions have been provided by Mrs. J. Todd Figi, the Robert S. Firestone Foundation, the Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, the Sara Roby Foundation, Sam Rose and Julie Walters, and the Smithsonian Scholarly Studies Grant Program.
+Additional generous contributions have been provided by The Honorable Aida Alvarez, Mrs. J. Todd Figi, the Robert S. Firestone Foundation, the Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, the Sara Roby Foundation, Sam Rose and Julie Walters, and the Smithsonian Scholarly Studies Grant Program.